-My version of the cheesecake is inspired by Germans who add cottage cheese to their cheesecake.
+My version of the Eggless No-bake Strawberry cheesecake is inspired by Germans who add cottage cheese to their cheesecake.
 I was set on creating a regular version but realized that I didn’t have any heavy cream at hand and decided to use cottage cheese aka paneer since I had handy.
-Since I don’t consume eggs, all my cheesecakes are no-bake since you just need to set them and voila, you are ready to go!
-Since strawberry season is in and there are fresh strawberries available, I decided to make the most of them and made this gorgeous cheesecake.
-I hope you love this simple recipe using paneer.
+Since I don’t consume eggs, all my cheesecakes are eggless and no-bake.
+Since strawberry season is in, I decided to make the most of the fresh strawberries available in the markets and made this gorgeous cheesecake.

 PREPARATION TIME: 60 minutes